Nithish-code17/documind-ai/README.md

 \- Generate embeddings using Sentence Transformers

-\- Store and retrieve vectors using Endee
+\- Store and retrieve vectors using Ende
 \- Ask questions in natural language

 \- Generate grounded answers using Gemini